Carlton Gardens

-Wildlife includes brushtailed possums, ducks and ducklings in spring, tawny frogmouths, kookaburras.
+Wildlife includes brushtail possums, ducks and ducklings in spring, tawny frogmouths, kookaburras.
 Indian mynas and silver gulls are common.
-At night Gould's wattled bat and white-striped freetail bats hunt for insects while grey-headed flying foxes visit the gardens when native trees are flowering or fruiting.
+At night, Gould's wattled bats and white-striped freetail bats hunt for insects, while grey-headed flying foxes visit the gardens when native trees are flowering or fruiting.

-The gardens contain three important fountains: the Exhibition Fountain, designed for the 1880 Exhibition by sculptor Joseph Hochgurtel; the French Fountain; and the Westgarth Drinking Fountain.
+The gardens contain three fountains: the Exhibition Fountain, designed for the 1880 Exhibition by sculptor Joseph Hochgurtel; the French Fountain; and the Westgarth Drinking Fountain.

 The grounds adjoining the north of the Exhibition Building formerly contained a sports ground, known as the Exhibition Oval or Exhibition Track.
 A fifth-of-a-mile oval asphalt cycling track was built in 1890, then was refurbished in 1896 to improve the surface and widen and bank the corners.
 The circuit held cycling races until the 1920s, as well as low-powered motorcycle races.
 The cycling track was removed in 1928, and replaced with a dirt track for high-powered motorcycle racing, which was growing in popularity at the time.
 A new seventh-of-a-mile banked oval board track was constructed in its place in 1936, but was removed in 1939 after the Supreme Court ruled that the track contravened the Exhibition Act, which required that the public have free access to the grounds; the track itself was moved to Napier Park, Essendon.
 Throughout its existence, the grassed oval in the middle of the racing tracks was used for various field sports events and carnivals, and at one point during a 1931 dispute between the Victorian Football League and its Grounds Management Association, the oval was on stand-by to serve as a VFL venue during the 1931 season.
-The gardens including the Exhibition Building and the fountains are now a popular spot for wedding photography.
+The gardens, including the Exhibition Building and the fountains, are now a popular spot for wedding photography.
+The Exhibition Building is still used for exhibitions, including the Melbourne International Flower and Garden Show.
+However, the Melbourne Convention & Exhibition Centre which opened in 1996 in Southbank, has become Melbourne's primary location for exhibitions and conventions.